 The University of Limerick (UL) is an independent university situated in the mid-west of Ireland and was established in 1989.
 It is an enterprising and internationally-focussed university with a student population of 16,500, 20% of which is international, and 1700 staff.
 UL offers a wide range of disciplinary programmes including arts, business, engineering and construction, health and medicine, law, information and communication technology, mathematics and natural sciences.
 Some of the UL programme offerings, such as Science Teacher Education, are unique in Ireland.
 Science teacher training programmes at UL are further supported through the work of the UL Chemical Education Research Group (CERG) and SSPC, the SFI Research Centre for Pharmaceuticals who work in close collaboration with the National Centre for STEM Education, which is based on campus.
 These research centres have contributed to providing research-based support to the teaching of science and the running of training courses for science teachers, in addition to promoting innovation in science curriculum development and forging contacts with schools and industry.

-Genco Guralp holds a Ph.D. in philosophy from Johns Hopkins University.
-His main research areas include the history and philosophy of science, philosophy of cosmology, philosophy of physics, and the historical epistemology of science.
-His research focuses on understanding how experimental episodes and practices succeed in generating valid experimental results, which, in turn, are put forward as evidence for scientific theories.
-His first book project aims to probe these questions in the context of the discovery of the accelerating expansion of the universe.
-His current project focuses on science studies and the sociology of science in the context of STEM education and public engagement with science.
-His work has appeared in theEuropean Journal for Philosophy of Science, Studies in History and Philosophy of Science, and various edited volumes.
+Hi, my name is Genco and I am a postdoctoral researcher at SSPC, the Science Foundation Ireland Research Centre for Pharmaceuticals, at the University of Limerick, working on Science Education and Public Engagement in Science through the ERASMUS+ DiSSI project.
+I have a Ph.D. in philosophy from Johns Hopkins University and my research areas include the history and philosophy of science, philosophy of cosmology, philosophy of physics, and the historical epistemology of science.
+My PhD work was on understanding how experimental episodes and practices succeed in generating valid experimental results, which, in turn, are put forward as evidence for scientific theories.
+My current work focuses on science studies and the sociology of science in the context of STEM education and public engagement with science.
+His work has appeared in the European Journal for Philosophy of Science, Studies in History and Philosophy of Science, and various edited volumes.

 This project has been funded with support from the European Commission.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.